Programme information

 BUSFIN 701 Economics for Financial Analysts 15 Applies micro-and macro-economic concepts with a focus on companies and their relationships to the wider economy from an applied finance perspective.
 Explores the impact of consumers, firms, markets, and institutions on the macro-economy.
 Analyses economic data to evaluate the impact of contextual factors on business.

-BUSFIN 702 Financial Markets Law 15 Develops a critical awareness of company regulatory legislation in the New Zealand environment including ethical and social considerations.
-Evaluates legal issues and their impact on capital decision-making in the wider economic environment.
-Considers the wider regulatory environment including Te Tiriti o Waitangi/Treaty of Waitangi.
+Develops a critical awareness of regulatory legislation as it relates to financial markets in New Zealand and globally.
+Evaluates legal issues and their impact on capital decision-making in the wider economic environment including taking into account ethical and social considerations.

 BUSFIN 703 Corporate Finance 15 Assesses the role and relationships of a financial manager with both internal and external stakeholders in different types of organisations.
 Develops analytical skills to apply models and frameworks to evaluate, propose and justify solutions for corporate finance issues in areas such as valuation of a firm, cost of capital, capital budgeting, and capital structure.